-Players will have plenty of options off the Tee this week as being long doesn’t provide much of an advantage.
+Players will have plenty of options off the tee this week as being long doesn’t provide much of an advantage.
 Finding fairways around this track is the best way to attack the small greens and set up birdie opportunities.
-Last year, Davis Love III ranked T10 in this category.

-As a Par-70, Sedgefield offers plenty of variety when it comes to its Par 4s.
-Eight of the 12 Par 4s on the course measure less than 450 yards, which means a short wedge for most players.
-At the same time, the two finishing holes each measure over 500 yards and play as Par 4s.
-Davis Love III ranked 5th last year in this category.
+As a par-70, Sedgefield offers plenty of variety when it comes to its par-4s.
+Eight of the 12 par 4s measure less than 450 yards, which means a short wedge for most players.
+At the same time, the two finishing holes each measure over 500 yards and play as par 4s.

 Although Sedgefield ranks one of the easiest course to hit Greens in Regulation, at the same time it ranks as one of the tougher greens to putt on.
 Sedgefield transformed its greens from Bent grass to Bermuda grass in 2012.
-This made the greens quicker than before, and caused the undulations to play even a bigger role.
-Last year, Davis Love III ranked 3rd in this category.
+This made the greens quicker, and caused the undulations to play even a bigger role.